 But a post that alerted me most stated, "I just want to know if anyone else besides me needs a vacation...", of course, a popular and common question amongst everyone since the pandemic began.
-Even still, I couldn't help but wonder, were any of her posts also a cry for help?
+Even still, I couldn't help but wonder, was any of her posts also a cry for help?

 Although the mental health toll of the coronavirus pandemic has begun to reveal itself, it's still too early to predict the impact it has had on our mental health—but did the chaos of the pandemic take a toll on her?

-As an Emergency Physician, not only have I taken care of a variety of patients challenged with chronic depression, anxiety and other mental health disorders, but I too suffered tremendously from depression and anxiety—starting back in my early childhood.
+As an Emergency Physician, not only have I taken care of a variety of patients challenged with chronic depression, anxiety, and other mental health disorders, but I too suffered tremendously from depression and anxiety—starting back in my early childhood.
 I was raised in a poverty-stricken, single-parent household, in a South Bronx housing project in the 80's.
 My family struggled with drug addiction, poverty, domestic violence, crime and a host of other issues.

 At the age of 7, I remember sitting alone in the bedroom I shared with my siblings, staring out of the window, and thinking, "Maybe it would be best if I did not live."